-There are currently five licenced Czech based online Sportsbooks – Sazka, Synot Tip, Chance, Fortuna and Tipsport.
-These firms are allowed to offer land based and internet gambling, but anyone who wants to open an online account must register in person at a shop.
-Signing up at a land based bookmaker was introduced to try and curb under age betting and fraud.
+There are currently five licenced Czech-based online sportsbooks – Sazka, Synot Tip, Chance, Fortuna, and Tipsport.
+These firms can offer land-based and internet gambling, but anyone who wants to open an online account must register in person at a shop.
+Signing up at a land-based bookmaker was introduced to try and curb underage betting and fraud.

 In 2012, the Czech government released new gambling regulations to replace the existing Lotteries Act.
 Under the new laws, foreign operators could legally accept custom from Czech players if they had a physical address within the country.

 The new guidelines were met with derision from bookmakers and they were found to contravene EU rules, with the regulators subsequently forced to revise their draft.
 The new bill was initially meant to be introduced by the summer of 2013, but political complications have resulted in several delays, with bookmakers still waiting upon a release date.

 Whilst online sports betting is legal in the Czech Republic, online casino and poker activities are not.
 This was challenged in 2013 by the Casino Kartác Group, who won €100 million in damages, after claiming the legislation and rules were unclear and inconsistent, costing the bookmaker significant amounts of money.

 The current domestic betting regulations in the Czech Republic seem counter intuitive.
 The legislation is too weak to prohibit or sanction any foreign operator providing their services to Czech citizens, whilst at the same time being too draconian for domestic firms to flourish.